Start by asking yourself this question: What do my potential clients need to believe to purchase?

 I learned how to repair the damage from my past.

 I discovered that my journey could inspire others who feel broken and filled with despair to do the same.
 To transform into the fullness of being.

 I am a work in progress.
 Transformative coaching has taught me that.

 But I know from experience that you can change.

 You can transform into the person you know you are meant to be.
-To live a full and rich life.
+To live a full life.

 Are you ready to make that change?

 Are you ready to take the first step?

 At this point in your sales page, you have stirred an emotional response.

 You have used your story of connectivity and credibility to connect emotionally and position yours as the best solution to the problem.